For more ELYSIUM’S PASSAGE Blog Posts, go to

-When accused of blasphemy for claiming to be the son of God: Jesus quoted to the Pharisees a verse from the Old Testament: “Is it not written in your Law: 'I have said you are gods'” (John 10:34).
-The full verse he quoted was from Psalms 82:6 which says: “I have said, you are gods; and all of you are the sons of the most High.”
+When accused of blasphemy for claiming to be the son of God: Jesus quoted the Pharisees a verse from the Old Testament: “Is it not written in your Law: 'I have said you are gods'” (John 10:34).
+The full verse he quoted was from Psalms 82:6, which says: “I have said, you are gods, and all of you are the sons of the Most High.”
 They didn’t know what to do with that… as many theologians still don’t.
 (But that’s another subject).

 So why do so few know anything about the divine essence of their birthright?

 According to A Course in Miracles (ACIM) and its sequel, A Course of Love (ACOL), it’s because the mind is confused.
 And not just a little confused, but a lot confused.
 For one thing, it often thinks it is the material brain, nothing more than three and a half pounds of exceptional flesh that thoughts somehow waft out of.
 After all, that’s what we’ve always been educated to believe.